AdobeDocs/campaign-classic.en/help/installation/using/the-server-configuration-file.md

 Here are the different parameters of the **web > spamCheck** node.
 This is the configuration the Email anti-spam scoring evaluation parameters.

-For additional information, refer to [Configuring SpamAssassin](../../installation/using/configuring-spamassassin.md).
+For additional information, refer to [Configure SpamAssassin](../../installation/using/configuring-spamassassin.md).

 <table>
  <thead>